lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/tree.rst

 material upon which all instruments are built.
 A click on one or more samples leads to the :ref:`sample editor <sample editor>`.
-A click on the header “:guilabel:`Samples`” displays the :ref:`configuration summary <conf summ sample>` of all samples.
+A click on the header :guilabel:`Samples` displays the :ref:`configuration summary <conf summ sample>` of all samples.

 Section “Instruments”